Mariano-Florentino Cuéllar: Professional career

-Service in universities and philanthropic institutions
+Academia and philanthropy

 Beginning in 2004, Cuéllar held several leadership positions at Stanford University.
 In addition to serving as Director of the Freeman Spogli Institute and leading CISAC, he led the Stanford Cyber Initiative, and earlier, the Honors Program in International Security Studies.
 He served as chair of the board of directors of the Center for Advanced Study in the Behavioral Sciences, and also chaired the board of the Stanford Institute for Innovation in Developing Economies (Stanford Seed) at the Stanford Graduate School of Business.
 He was Stanford University's principal commencement speaker in 2017.
 On February 10, 2019, he was elected to the Harvard Corporation (the President and Fellows of Harvard College).
 He chairs the board of the William and Flora Hewlett Foundation and has been a member of the board since 2014.